Yeo Valley Organic Garden

 A spectacular bespoke wooden seat, Aqualens sphere fountain, auricula theatre and alpine house also await discovery.

 Miscanthus, ox-eye daisies and field maple planted in perfect lines drawing your eye out towards Blagdon Lake passed the Ha Ha.

 Lunch was a fabulously friendly affair.
 Produce homegrown or reared at the farm was laid out along bench tables for everyone to tuck in, gorgeous vegetarian options can be pre-booked.

 There was a little bit of free time so I had a wander around the glasshouse and enviously admired their fabulous army of cold frames.

 The afternoon was an utter delight hosted by head gardener Andi Strachan who talked us through the organic practises at Yeo Valley from composting methods to organic pest controls and organic gardening in general - you will have to go on the tour to find out all the wonderful organic gems Andi had to share...

 The final highlight was a visit to Yeo Valley Headquarters and the coolest, quirkiest staff canteen I have ever seen.
 Here you can purchase as many scrumptiously healthy organic treats as you can carry.
 Those 'in the know' brought cool bags with them!
 Mental note for next time...

 The beauty of a garden throughout the seasons is it is ever changing and evolving.
 No two visits to Yeo Valley will ever be the same.
 Every time you go different plants will be in flower or fruit.

-Looking forward to returning this year and seeing all the garden developments...and of course eating more of Yeo Valley's sublimely delicious and healthy organic food!
+Looking forward to returning and seeing all the garden developments...and of course eating more of Yeo Valley's sublimely delicious and healthy organic food!
 See you there!